superfletch42/Second_Website-Slay_the_spire/readme_template.md

 - Images: Alt text describes each café photo for accessibility]

 Your implementation:
+- Semantic structure:Every page uses a header, footer, nav and section to stay organised and maintain clear structure
+- Tables: Both the Ironclad and Watcher pages use a table to display info on the cards = Forms: A contact form is included on the homepage.
+There the user can submit their name, email and comment
+- Lists: two lists are used. an ordered lsit on the SIlents page for the cards and an unordered on the Defects page.
+There is also an unordered list on the homepage

-**How did you structure your code?**
+- Images: They are used all over the website.
+They display the characters, their cards and one for the background **How did you structure your code?**

 [Example: "Each page follows same structure: header with logo, nav bar, main content divided into semantic sections, footer with credits.
 Code is indented consistently.
 Comments mark major sections."]

 Your approach:

+All pages have a consistent structure of putting the navigation bar at the top and credits in the footer.
+The main content is put into the centre box (midbox) across all 5 pages.

 ### CSS